shomayon/Twitter/README.md

 Technologies Used:

-Tweepy - A python wrapper for the Twitter API
-TextBlob - A wrapper around NLTK, used for sentiment analysis and tweet language translation.
+1-Tweepy - A python wrapper for the Twitter API 2-TextBlob - A wrapper around NLTK, used for sentiment analysis and tweet language translation.
-Pandas - for data manipulation and cleaning
+3-Pandas - for data manipulation and cleaning

 How to run the above codes?
 (Will provide a detailed guide later )